MyutVoilim/MyutVoilim/README.md

 - [Resume]
 - [Linkedin]

-I'm a software developer with a deep-seated passion for problem-solving.
-I have rich background in academia, hands-on projects, and real world experience of what it means to be a team.
-Over the past 8 years I've honed my skills in variety of languages and concepts but with particular focus in Object-Oriented Programming in C# and Java.
-I'm excited to share some of the highlights of my journey and the challenges I’ve overcome including complex personal projects, unique challenges and advantages that come from developing in a team, and the importance of understanding and working with a client to create software that has genuine impact.
+I'm a software developer with a deep-seated passion for problem solving.
+I have rich background in academia with 127 credits towards a BS in computer science that unfortunately was cut short due to family obligations; however, that journey enriched my understanding of software development, collaboration, and fostered a relentless drive to learn and tackle the unknown.
+Along with that, I have 7 years of real-world retail experience for what it means to set aside differences and leverage collective strengths to achieve remarkable outcomes.
+Over the past 8 years I've honed my skills in variety of languages and concepts through academia and personal projects, but with particular focus in Object-Oriented Programming in C# and Java.
+I'm excited to share some of the highlights of my journey and the challenges I’ve overcome including complex personal projects, development as a team, and the importance working with clients towards tailored solutions that have genuine impact.

 ## Key Areas of Expertise:
 - <b>Object-Oriented Programming:</b> specializing in C# (4 years) and Java (3 years)